yokljo/ruzzt/README.md

    - `cd ruzzt`
    - `cargo run` (Note that `cargo` is shipped with the main Rust installer)

+Note that you will probably want to download the original game and copy the .ZZT world files into the folder where you run `cargo run`, so that they show up in the world selection list (you can download it from [The Museum of ZZT](https://museumofzzt.com/zzt)).

 ## Goals

 * Replicate the behaviour of the original game as closely as possible.